Neelectric/BioLlama/timelog.md

 * *0.5 hours* Changing BioLlama to use Llama 2 7B unquantized as a base
 * *2.5 hours* Fixing errors associated with this change
 * *1.5 hours* Further changes to BioLlama in effort to increase max_new_tokens
+* *1.5 hours* Max_new_tokens can now be infinite, further efforts to finally train biollama